LobstyuII/celery_himawari8/ReadMe.md

 ## Usage

-To initiate the analysis, open a new terminal,
+To initiate the analysis, open a new terminal, and simply run:

-`sudo -i`

-and simply run:

 ```
 conda activate celery_env